Astra Planeta – When the Greek Gods Were Planets

 The Astra Planeta were a group of five Greek gods – “The Wandering Stars”

-The ancient Greek astronomers knew of five planets: Mercury, Venus, Mars, Jupiter and Saturn, the star-like planets visible to the naked eye.
+The ancient Greek astronomers knew of five star-like planets visible to the naked eye, all named after Greek gods; Hermes (Mercury), Aphrodite (Venus), Ares (Mars), Zeus (Jupiter) and, Cronus (Saturn).

-They called these planets “wanderers”, as when seen with the naked eye, they seemed to wander across the night sky, changing course every now and then, depending on the time of the year.
+They called these planets “The wandering Stars”, as when seen with the naked eye they seemed to wander across the night sky, changing course every now and then, depending on the time of the year.

-The stars in the night sky are fixed, the planets move around the sun at different rates, so they are not fixed; they appear to wander over time.
+The stars in the night sky are fixed, the planets are not, they move around the sun at different rates so they appear to wander.

 The English word for planet derives from the Greek word, πλανήτης (planítis), which means wanderer.